aravindhram88/3-Command-LLM-Launch/README.md

 # 3-Command-LLM-Launch
-Launch a local, browser-based LLM (Gemma 2B/Llama 3) with Ollama and Open WebUI in just 3 terminal commands.
+Launch a local, browser-based LLM with Ollama and Open WebUI in just 3 terminal commands.
 Requires Docker.

 This repository provides the fastest, most reliable way to get a complete, self-hosted, lightweight Large Language Model (LLM) chat interface running on your local machine.
 By leveraging Docker and Ollama.